Austin Peay Governors football: Conference memberships

-Though not competing in OVC football from 1997–2006, Peay remained a full OVC member during this period.
+Though not competing in OVC football from 1997 to 2006, Peay remained a full OVC member during this period.

 Rivalries

 Sgt.
 York Trophy

 The trophy goes to the team in Tennessee that has the best record against the other three teams.
 Austin Peay has won the trophy three times, in 2017, 2018, and 2019.

 Battle of the Border

 The battle of the border is a trophy awarded to the team with the most points based on wins between all the sporting events between Austin Peay and Murray State.
-Murray State leads the series 36-16.
+Murray State leads the series 36–16.